FDio/csit/docs/job_specs/report_iterative/3n-dnv/vpp-mrr-00.md

 1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
 2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
 4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-int-aes256gcm
+##### ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+##### ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128gcm
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128gcm
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128gcm
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128gcm
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128gcm
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128gcm
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes128gcm
+##### ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec1tnlswasync-scheduler-ip4base-int-aes256gcm
+##### ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+##### ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128gcm
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128gcm
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128gcm
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128gcm
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128gcm
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128gcm
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes128gcm
+##### ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes256gcm
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes256gcm
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes256gcm
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes256gcm
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes256gcm
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes256gcm
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec2tnlswasync-scheduler-ip4base-int-aes256gcm
+##### ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+##### ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128gcm
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128gcm
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128gcm
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128gcm
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128gcm
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128gcm
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes128gcm
+##### ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes256gcm
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes256gcm
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes256gcm
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes256gcm
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes256gcm
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes256gcm
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec4tnlswasync-scheduler-ip4base-int-aes256gcm
+##### ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac256sha
+##### ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128gcm
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128gcm
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128gcm
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128gcm
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128gcm
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128gcm
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes128gcm
+##### ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+1c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+2c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+4c AND 1518b AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+1c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+2c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
+4c AND imix AND mrr AND x553 AND drv_vfio_pci AND ethip4ipsec8tnlswasync-scheduler-ip4base-int-aes256gcm
 ## ./ip4
 ### intel-x553
 #### dpdk-vfio-pci